 Simulations to Test

-Building the solution required substantial testing, which we completed with both a full digital twin simulation of a café using Python, as well as live simulations in café lab trials.
+Building the solution required substantial testing, which we completed with both a full digital twin simulation of a café using Python and live simulations in café lab trials.

 Operationalizing the Algorithm

 The code runs locally in stores.
-While the algorithm does receive a variety of data from various web APIs, the trained model could not be dependent on a network connection.
-Therefore, it needed to be able to fall back to a simpler FCFS logic for several edge use cases or potential errors.
+While the algorithm does receive various data from various web APIs, the trained model could not be dependent on a network connection.
+Therefore, it needed to fall back to a simpler FCFS logic for several edge use cases or potential errors.

-This made the solution robust enough to handle the real-world variety that comes from having thousands of locations open every day.
+This made the solution robust enough to handle the real-world variety from having thousands of locations open every day.

 Evaluating the Impact

-While the improvements driven by this solution forecasted a greater than $200 million dollars worldwide impact on their business, putting this into production without proper testing would not be a sound approach.
-So, the refined algorithm is now in a trial process and is being rolled out to larger parts of the business as each performance validation test has been passed.
+While the improvements driven by this solution forecasted a greater than $200 million worldwide impact on their business, putting this into production without proper testing would not be a sound approach.
+The refined algorithm is now in a trial process and is being rolled out to larger parts of the business as each performance validation test has been passed.

 We look forward to continuing our partnership with this customer by iterating on additional improvements that enhance the customer experience and reduce wait times with intelligent order sequencing.